How QA ensures that contact forms won't block you from clients

 Inline validation is performed automatically as users enter information into the form.
 It happens on every interaction and it displays a message immediately after the user types in data.

 Once the form is submitted, that is when submit validation takes place.
-As opposed to inline validation that gives immediate feedback to the user, if a form has submit validation and there are any problems with any of the fields, feedback will not be given to the user until they click on the SUBMIT button.
+As opposed to inline validation that gives immediate feedback to the user, if a form has submitted a validation and there are any problems with any of the fields, feedback will not be given to the user until they click on the SUBMIT button.

 Step #05: Validate Input

 Another aspect that we test is the input validity and the specifics of validation messages.
 In order for a form to be fully operational, it needs to be able to prove the validity of the information written into a specific field (like an email address or a telephone number).
 As information entered into a specific field needs to be written in a specific format (for example, a phone number field can’t accept letters, just numbers), we conduct testing to ensure that the fields work only when the correct format is entered and that the users know what that format is.